jamesrknox/samples/docs/contributing.md

 * Fragments must include junit test case(s)
 * Application archives must include integration tests that at least start the application up
 * Samples must import into studio with no errors or warnings (after following any manual instructions)
-* Samples must be built and tests launched from maven
+* Samples must also be buildable and testable from maven
-  * they will be automatically built and tested under a jenkins-based continuous integration system
+  * Samples will be automatically built and tested under a jenkins-based continuous integration system
-  * Maven site docs will be published to github pages
+  * Maven site html documentation will be published to github pages
 * Ideally samples shouldn't reference 3rd party dependencies not available publicly or part of the StreamBase release.
     This allows samples to work without additional steps for both customers and automated builds.
 However, when this isn't possible, the following applies :
     * If the dependency is available on a vendor maintained maven repository, instructions are provided in that sample to use that repository.